cloudposse/atmos/website/docs/cli/commands/terraform/terraform-generate-backend.md

 sidebar_label: generate backend
 sidebar_class_name: command
 id: generate-backend
-description: Use this command to generate a backend config file for an `atmos` terraform component in a stack.
+description: Use this command to generate a Terraform backend config file for an Atmos terraform component in a stack.
 ---

 :::note purpose
-Use this command to generate a backend config file for an `atmos` terraform component in a stack.
+Use this command to generate a Terraform backend config file for an Atmos terraform component in a stack.
 :::

 ## Usage